 So I did my Google research thing, read lots of robot vacuum reviews, and ultimately purchased the iRobot Roomba 650.
 It’s an older model without a remote or wi-fi capability.
 Most of the models for sale now include both.
 You can see how the Roomba did in my kitchen at the end of the second video below.

 Since the 650 is no longer widely available, you’re probably wondering which is the best Roomba to buy now.

-With personal recommendations from my friends and readers, plus over 2,000 reviews with an average of 4.1 out of 5 stars on Amazon, the 690 will be a great fit in your home.
+With personal recommendations from my friends and readers, plus over 26,723 reviews with an average of 4.5 out of 5 stars on Amazon, this model will be a great fit in your home.

-This Roomba robot vacuum has over 1,000 reviews and an average 4.3 out of 5 stars on Amazon.
-You get 1 Virtual Wall with this Roomba as well.
+This Roomba robot vacuum has over 5,281 reviews and an average rating of 4.4 out of 5 stars on Amazon.
+It runs for 90 minutes before automatically docking and recharging.

 See The iRobot Roomba In Action

-One year after buying the iRobot Roomba, my first robot vacuum, hear what I’ve learned, what I wish I knew, and if the rug in my kitchen actually got clean.
+One year after buying my first robot vacuum, an iRobot Roomba, this is what I’ve learned, what I wish I knew before I bought it, and you can watch to see if the rug in my kitchen actually got clean.